 Industry partners suggest-and AgriLife Extension entomologist Pat Porter, Lubbock, and I concur-that sunflower growers make their initial sunflower moth spraying decision targeting the initial spray at bloom of just a few percent bloom, so as to increase chances of control.
 Bloom constitutes when the ray petals have opened up and you can then see the center of the head (demonstrated in the above videos).
 This means making the sunflower spraying decision 1-3 days earlier when you start to see the back side of the yellow ray petals on the head scattered across the field.
 The updated threshold no longer cites a particular number of moths per five heads rather the threshold notes the presence of moths in the field.
 Some producers, consultants, and contractors essentially schedule sprays for sunflower moth no matter what.
-Scouting is still important, and experience suggests that once you spray you should scout ~2 days later to ensure you achieved control.
+Scouting is still important, and experience suggests that once you spray you should scout ~2-4 days later to ensure you achieved control.
 If a grower ends up with head moth larvae infestation, typically it means that the farmer sprayed too late.
 Some of our field observations have indicated just how fast sunflowers can bloom going from 6% on day 1, 19% on day 2, 43% on day 3, 67% on day 4.

-Labeled products for sunflower moth control include numerous pyrethroids (Warrior T, Baythroid, Asana, etc.), Lorsban (chlorpyrifos), but numerous growers find benefit in mixing the pyrethroid with methyl parathion for a quick knockdown in the first spray when using an airplane (though methyl parathion will be phased out in the near future).
+For a review of the pros and cons of different philosophies of sunflower head moth control and their timing among industry, farmers, and research review the PowerPoint at http://lubbock.tamu.edu/files/2014/06/Texas-Sunflower-Insects-Summary-June2014.pdf worms rather than adults are now available (see brief comments in the above URL).
+These include Prevathon (chlorotraniliprole), Belt (flubendiamide), or Besiege (chlorotraniliprole + pyrethroid).
+Some growers still found benefit in mixing the pyrethroid with methyl parathion for a quick knockdown in the first spray when using an airplane, but it appears methyl parathion use has all but ended.
 In calculating production costs I recommend that producers go ahead and budget two sprays for irrigated and one spray for dryland.
 Let not having to spray be a nice treat, but don't short the necessity of spraying if the moths, even at seemingly low levels, are present.
+When using an airplane do not use less than 3 gallons of water per acre (even if the label says 2), and in fact increase to 4 or even 5 gallons per acre if you can.
+Coverage is key!